awsdocs/amazon-eks-user-guide/doc_source/load-balancing.md

    1. Apply the manifest to the cluster\.

       ```
-      kubectl apply -f <file-name-you-specified>.yaml
+      kubectl apply -f sample-deployment.yaml
       ```

 1. Create a service of type `LoadBalancer` with an annotation to create an NLB with IP targets\.

-   1. Save the following contents to a `yaml` file on your computer\.
+   1. Save the following contents to a file named *`sample-service.yaml`* file on your computer\.

       ```
       apiVersion: v1